 Be upfront and focus on a one-to-one relationship

 No one likes having their parents in the room during medical appointments, and it’s the same for appointments regarding mental health.
 Teens are less likely to be honest about their mental health with their parent or guardian in the room.
-They also aren’t likely to make the request themselves for their parent or guardian to leave the room.
+They also aren’t likely to ask their parent or guardian to leave the room.
 To make everyone more comfortable and the environment safer, ask the parent or guardian to leave as a standard practice and protocol.

 Once the parent or guardian has stepped outside, make it clear that the teen is in a safe space and reiterate what that means in terms of confidentiality, particularly with parents and mandatory reporting.
 Transparency builds trust.